ebkalderon/ebkalderon.github.io/content/blog/2025-07-05-moving-from-keybase-to-keyoxide/index.md

 By contrast, it's clear (in retrospect) that Keybase's for-profit business model was never going to be sustainable long-term.
-The Keybase team was desperately looking for ways to monetize their service: after only 4 years of existence, they [took funds from the Stellar Development Foundation] as a way to stay afloat.
+The Keybase team was desperately looking for ways to monetize their service: after only 4 years of existence, they [took funds from the Stellar Development Foundation] to stay afloat.
 Shortly thereafter, the app rolled out multiple cryptocurrency-focused features such as [crypto "coin flipping"] and [built-in Stellar crypto wallets] with surprise airdrops of coins to Keybase users' wallets.
-It seems even this still couldn't stem the bleeding, though, hence the eventual Zoom acqui-hire in 2020.
+It seems these moves failed to stem the bleeding in the end, hence the Zoom acqui-hire in 2020.

 [took funds from the Stellar Development Foundation]: https://keybase.io/blog/keybase-stellar
 [crypto "coin flipping"]: https://keybase.io/blog/cryptographic-coin-flipping